 Related project: A629 Halifax Town Centre (Phase 2)

-Cllr Peter Box, chair of the West Yorkshire Combined Authority Investment Committee and Leader of Wakefield District Council said:
+Cllr Denise Jeffery, Chair of the West Yorkshire Combined Authority’s Investment Committee and Leader of Wakefield Council, said:

 “We are pleased to be working in partnership with Calderdale Council on this scheme, which will make it easier for people to walk, cycle and use public transport.

 “We want to make it easier for people to travel on foot, by bike and by public transport.
 This is more important than ever, not only in our recovery from the COVID-19 pandemic, but also in helping us achieve our aim of becoming a net zero carbon economy by 2038.

 “The Combined Authority is committed to leading the economic recovery from the pandemic and schemes, such as this one, will play a vital role in helping to create new employment opportunities and support supply industries.”